-4. Average dosage based on 200lb man, your dosage may be different
+4. Drug dosage based on 200lb man, you may need to adjust

 5. Sometimes there are no answers